qukehua/multi-hmp/README.md

-# KSOF
-**KSOF: Leveraging Kinematics and Spatio-temporal Optimal Fusion for Human Motion Prediction**
+**Relation Learning and Aggregate-attention for Multi-person Motion Prediction**

 ### Abstract
 ------